riot-ci/RIOT/tests/bench_timers/README.md

 printed when the variance of the estimated CPU overhead is too high, this can be a sign that some other process is running on the CPU and disrupting the estimation, or a sign of serious problems inside the timer_read function.

+## Testing xtimer

+The benchmark application can be reconfigured for using xtimer instead of the low level periph/timer interface.
+Use the Makefile target test-xtimer to build a test for xtimer.

+### xtimer functions tested

+The application will mix calls to the following xtimer functions:

+ - `_xtimer_set`
+ - `_xtimer_set_absolute`
+ - `_xtimer_periodic_wakeup`
+ - `_xtimer_spin`

+These functions cover almost all uses of xtimer.
+The higher level functions such as `xtimer_usleep` and `xtimer_set_msg` all use these functions internally in the implementations.

 ## Results